ImJasonH/gcb-task/README.md

 ko apply -f controller.yaml
 ```

-This will build and install the controller on your cluster.
+This will build and install the controller on your cluster, in the namespace
+`cloudbuild-task`.

 ## Service Account Setup